manuelkiessling/manuel.kiessling.net/content/how-cassandras-inner-workings-relate-to-performance.md

 </div>

 <p>Now imagine we would like to retrieve the full row data via
 <code class="inline">SELECT firstname, lastname FROM users WHERE username = 'jdoe'</code>.
-It’s not enough to look into the newest SSTable,
+It's not enough to look into the newest SSTable,
 because it only knows about the latest data change for the row.
 Cassandra has to go through all SSTables, and must put together the full set of latest row data, while also resolving multiple updates to the same column using the timestamp of the write event: In our case, the correct <em>firstname</em> value is <code class="inline">John B.</code> in SSTable 4, making the value stored in